chellejo13/aspect-extractor/README.md

-Once both packages are done, you will know that everything worked successfully if, upon the program finishing, the terminal prints how many documents there are in SpaCy and Stanza's corpora, and a new directory called `processed_data` has been created with two files inside: agreement_df.csv and disagreement_df.csv.
+Once both packages are done, you will know that everything worked successfully if, upon the program finishing, the terminal prints how many documents there are in SpaCy and Stanza's corpora, and a new directory called `processed_data` has been added to the existing structure with two files inside: agreement_df.csv and disagreement_df.csv.
 - In agreement_df.csv, there should be 16 columns in this order, with values in SpaCy Main Verb and Stanza Main Verb being the same verb:
   - Utterance Index
   - Document Name